Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 99%

-Of suspected infringing listings blocked by Amazon’s proactive controls in 2024 before sellers had to report them
+Of suspected infringing listings blocked proactively in 2024 before brands needed to report them

-16,000+ brands have used IP Accelerator to enroll in Brand Registry.
-Enrolled brands get access to Brand Analytics, A+ Content, Sponsored Brands, Brand Story, and listing protection tools unavailable to non-registered sellers.
+700,000+ is Amazon’s last officially published figure; industry estimates now place enrollment above 800,000.
+Over 12,000 brands have entered Brand Registry via IP Accelerator to fast-track trademark registration.
+Enrolled brands get Brand Analytics, A+ Content, Sponsored Brands, Brand Story, and listing protection tools unavailable to unregistered sellers.

 2.5B